wnameless/chatkeep-app/src/main/resources/ai-specs/backup/AIConversationArchivingSystem_NoDeliveryMethodOptions.md

 In the YAML front matter at the top of the archive:
 - Set CREATED_DATE to today's date (YYYY-MM-DD)
 - Set ORIGINAL_PLATFORM to your platform name (Claude, ChatGPT, Gemini, etc.)
-- Set DELIVERY_METHOD (optional) to the method used: simple_response, large_document, or mcp_storage
-- Set ESTIMATED_SIZE_KB (optional) to the size calculated in Step 0
 - Count all attachments and update ATTACHMENT_COUNT
 - Count all artifacts and update ARTIFACT_COUNT
 - Calculate TOTAL_FILE_SIZE if possible (estimated KB/MB)